ianrae/fieldcopy/README.md

 * "custom" can be used when you want to write the conversion code for a field.
 See [custom](#custom)

-* You can write your own converts and use them from a FieldCopy-created converter, and vice versa.
+* You can write your own converters and use them from a FieldCopy-created converter, and vice versa.
 See [Additional Converters](#additional_conveters)

 ### Usage